 - Dauntless Aven works great in an exert deck.
 Exert a creature and immediately untap it, so it’s ready for next turn.

-White really looks strong in Amonkhet Remastered draft.
+White is really strong in Amonkhet Remastered draft.

 1. Aerial Guide

 You’ll want to play a lot of Guides in your blue aggressive decks.
-It compliments your exert cards really good, as you often won’t need to exert them for to survive the attacks.
+It compliments your exert cards perfectly, as you often won’t need to exert them for to survive the attacks.

 2. Cartouche of Knowledge